zappajs/zappajs/docs/reference.md

 For example,

-    @with css: 'less'
+    @with 'client'

 is a shortcut for

-    @with (require 'zappajs-plugin-css')(name)
+    @with require 'zappajs-plugin-client'

-which means the [CSS Plugin](https://github.com/zappajs/zappajs-plugin-css) must be present in your application.
+which means the [Client Plugin](https://github.com/zappajs/zappajs-plugin-client) must be present in your application.

 ### @zappa